 - Does the Dual Credit course reflect the pedagogical, theoretical and philosophical orientation of the college and sponsoring academic departments?

-PCC Faculty liaison will:
+The PCC Faculty member will:

-- Write up their assessment and recommendations
+- Write up the assessment and recommendations

-- Provide you feedback for the areas that need improvement if any
+- Provide you feedback for the areas that need improvement (if any)

 - Submit course assessment form to the PCC Dual Credit office